 God will forget the times we have come up short in life.
 The Lord will forget the times we have rejected Jesus and taken His sufferings for granted.
 He will never forget the day we renewed our friendship with His Son, who so patiently anticipated our arrival.
 The Lord will never forget the times we returned to His presence to confess that Jesus suffered enough for us.

 Jesus said while He was with us on earth, “Whoever believes in me, as the Scripture has said, rivers of living water will flow from within them” (John 7:38).
 What does this mean?
 This speaks of the stream that flowed from within Jesus as He hung dead on the cross.
 We suffer in our flesh.
 Jesus suffered in His flesh so that we could be healed of our pain.
 Jesus’s body was dead on the cross because in our sin we were all destined to die.
 However, as He hung lifeless and naked before His mockers, the Word of God was still living and active.
 The Word of God raised Jesus from the dead.
 Death could not keep its hold on the Son of God because the Word of God spoke against it.
 The love of God would not allow death to keep Jesus!
 The gift from God was raised to life!
 The Word of God speaks against the dead!
-Be raised to life in the name of the risen King!
+So be raised to life in the name of the risen King!

 When we receive Jesus Christ, a well of living water stirs inside of us.
-When we are healed or brought to life in an area we once suffered and overcame, God has comforted us.
+When we are healed or brought to life in an area we once suffered in and overcame, God has comforted us.
 When we share this comfort with someone else who shared in our sufferings, they will be comforted in the same way.
 Therefore streams of living water will flow from the life within us into the one who shared in our sufferings.
 “For just as we share abundantly in the sufferings of Christ, so also our comfort abounds through Christ” (2 Corinthians 1:5).

 This book is made up of streams of living water I received from the Father through the Son during my sufferings, and I was set free and healed as a result.
-When I share these streams with someone who shares in my sufferings, they will be comforted, given that the Word of God requires a stream or streams of living water into their life.
+When I share these streams with someone who shares in my sufferings, they will be comforted, given that the Word of God requires that streams of living water flow into their life.
 Right?
 Praise the Lord!
 How many streams of living water do you want?
 Get with Jesus and get some more!
 “For the Lamb at the center of the throne will be their shepherd; ‘he will lead them to springs of living water.’
 ‘And God will wipe away every tear from their eyes’” (Revelation 7:17).

 Jesus Christ suffered greatly for our sins, for sure.
-He died on the cross that we could be saved from death and receive eternal life through the resurrection.
+He died on the cross so that we could be saved from death and receive eternal life through the resurrection.
 There also came an outflow of blood and water when the centurion withdrew the spear from the side of Christ as he hung dead on the cross: “one of the soldiers pierced Jesus’ side with a spear, bringing a sudden flow of blood and water” (John 19:34).
 There is a never-ending supply of this blood and water.
-Because of the blood, we can forget as God forgets.
-Because of the living water, we can move forward under the resurrection power of our Lord and Savior Jesus Christ.
+Because of the blood we can forget as God forgets.
+Because of the living water we can move forward under the resurrection power of our Lord and Savior Jesus Christ.

 If you have not received Jesus, ask the Father to introduce you to Him.
 When you accept Him, you will be born of the Spirit of God.
 If we follow Jesus Christ, our sin cannot keep its hold on us.
 In your sickness and pain, follow the Son of God.
 Read His Word, pray, sing to Him, and assemble together with believers—follow Jesus Christ.
 If you walk with Him, you will receive this never-ending supply of blood and living water.
 The Spirit of God comes when we have been washed clean of our sin.
-How do we believe this?
+How do we believe all this?
 “This is the one who came by water and blood—Jesus Christ.
 He did not come by water only, but by water and blood.
 And it is the Spirit who testifies, because the Spirit is the truth” (1 John 5:6).
 If only a man speaks of this truth, who can understand?
-If God speaks this truth to a man, how can he not understand?
+If God speaks this truth to a man, how can we not understand?

 The Word may come from our pastor.
 It may come from a friend.
 It may come from a book.
 God may speak to us directly from the Word as we read.

-For the Lamb at the center of the throne will be their shepherd; ‘he will lead them to springs of living water.’
-‘And God will wipe away every tear from their eyes.’
+For the Lamb at the center of the throne will be their shepherd; “he will lead them to springs of living water.”
+“And God will wipe away every tear from their eyes.”
 (Revelation 7:17)

 He will swallow up death forever.
 The Sovereign Lord will wipe away the tears from all faces; he will remove his people’s disgrace from all the earth.
 The Lord has spoken.
 (Isaiah 25:8)